Jriles/mood_classifier/README.md

 Next, you're going to want to train your model from the core/train_model_button page.
 Please input a batch size here.
 The recommended size is 30000, but that could take an extremely long time, so I recommend something more like 32 for a quick proof of concept review.

 After training is complete, please navigate to the /core/ url where you can find the mood classification form.
 The controller returns a positive or negative remark based on the user's description of their day.
-The controller also saves the user's input, timespamps it and saves the infered mood as an integer.
+The controller also writes the user's input, timespamps it and saves the infered mood as an integer to a SQLite server.
+I prefer postgres generally, but from the perspective of quick setup this is a better option in my opinion.

 Please note: I would love to have included the model here but the size is over 100MB.